xavdid/advent-of-code/README.md

 # Advent of Code

 These are my results in the [Advent of Code](https://adventofcode.com/).
 Hopefully I'll do it every day in December.
-Maybe not.
+I usually don't.

 ## Usage